firthm01/javascript-template/README.md

 ```

-## Documenatation
+## Documentation
 HTML formatted documentation is available in the `./doc` folder of this repository.

-To generate the documentation from source run the following command:
+To generate the documentation from source, run the following command:
 ``` Bash
 npm run doc
 ```